harshitsaxenavs/harshitsaxenavs/README.md

 An AI note-making tool that extracts key points, summaries, and structured notes from PDFs using local embeddings.

 ### 🔹 **House Rent Prediction (ML Project)**
-Predicts monthly rent using ML models and feature engineering using Python.
+Predicts monthly rent prices using ML models and feature engineering using Python.

 ### 🔹 **Aarogya Health – Health Assistance Platform**
 Responsive health solution website with secure doctor Q&A chat and multi-device support.